priiduneemre/dotfiles/README.md

 ## Philosophy

-This collection of dotfiles is designed for simplicity and ease of use.
+This collection of dotfiles aims for simplicity and ease of use.
 * Configurations are applied using plain symbolic links.
-* Project layout mirrors that of a typical Linux filesystem (immediately clear where anything goes).
+* Project layout mirrors that of a typical Linux filesystem (clear where everything goes).
-* Files are kept concise, with documentation and unused settings removed.
+* Files are concise, with docs and unused settings removed.

 The idea is to symlink only what is needed for a particular setup and ignore the rest.
-Once installed, the local copy should be periodically checked for untracked changes (e.g. from OS package updates).
+Once installed, the local repository should be periodically checked for untracked changes (e.g., from OS package updates).
 These may then be pushed or reverted accordingly.

 ## Requirements

-The shell scripts are designed for `zsh`, but most will also run fine in `bash`.
+Most shell scripts are designed for `zsh`, but will also work fine with `bash`.
 Additionally, the `.zshrc` configuration expects [`ohmyzsh`](https://github.com/ohmyzsh/ohmyzsh) to be installed.
 This may not suit your workflow, so feel free to adjust accordingly.